jclova/CastleDefenseUnityTest/README.md

 ## Description
-This project was initiailly created to ask a question to Google.
-Since I found the solution, I will include the working version for others.
+This project was initiailly created to ask a question to Google team.
+Since the problem has been solved, I will include the working version for others.

 This project is an example to launch the TreasureHunt (GVR SDK Sample) from the CastleDefense (Unity GVR Sample) run on GVR7.1